Laser treatment to reduce the appearance of birthmarks

 Hemangiomas and port wine stains

-Lasers that have been developed to treat vascular issues can be effective in reducing the appearance of some hemangiomas and port wine stains, and we have both the Candela V-beam Vascular and Rejuvenation Laser and the Versapulse YAG Vascular Laser for this purpose.
+Lasers that have been developed to treat vascular issues can be effective in reducing the appearance of some hemangiomas and port wine stains, and we have the Candela V-beam Vascular and Rejuvenation Laser for this purpose.

 Lasers are helpful in treating the red superficial component of the hemangioma and are also used if a hemangioma is bleeding.
 When a hemangioma is deep, other treatment options may be required.
 Lasers are the treatment of choice for port wine stains.
 It may take 10 or more treatments (with a one to two month waiting period between sessions) to completely treat a port wine stain.
 Early initiation of treatment is recommended since as port wine stains mature, they become more difficult to treat.
 An additional benefit of treating a port wine stain is that it can also help reduce the risk of further darkening of the birthmark.